Solidarity to achieve stability

 Corollary \ref{stable1} implies that, when the sharing rule satisfies solidarity, then stability is guaranteed.
 These results are illustrated in Figure \ref{figure2}.

-Theorem 1 is related to the results in \cite{pycia2012stability}.
-This author analyzes a model of coalition formation including environments in which not all coalitions are feasible so that many-to-one matching problems with externalities are also considered.
-He provides a preference domain in which pairwise alignment is a necessary and sufficient condition for stability (Theorems 1 and 2).
+Theorem \ref{stable} and Corollary \ref{stable1} are related to \cite{pycia2012stability}.
+On the one hand, note that our results apply to resource allocation situations generating hedonic coalition formation problems (i.e., all elements of $2^N$ are feasible coalitions) while his results also apply to other situations where not all coalitions are feasible, such as matching problems.
+Nevertheless, we show in Section 4 that our results can also give some insights for any resource allocation situation where only some coalitions are feasible.

+On the other hand, \cite{pycia2012stability} shows that pairwise alignment is a necessary and sufficient condition to guarantee a non-empty core in all the situations he analyzes (his Theorems 1 and 2).